rladiesstl/meetup-september-2024/README.md

 ### Welcome to the satuRday with R-Ladies: R for beginneRs Workshop Site!

 Join us for an in-person Meetup to get to know the local R-Ladies organizers and learn the basics of setting up your files and projects, understanding objects and functions, managing data with tidyverse, and creating basic plots with ggplot2.
-Here is the (draft) schedule:
+Register here: [https://www.meetup.com/rladies-st-louis/events/302160455/](https://www.meetup.com/rladies-st-louis/events/302160455/)

+Schedule:

 9am–9:15am Welcome & Introductions
 9:15–10am Best Practices for Setting up R Projects (Materials [here]())